ndrwbrwn/ndrwbrwn.github.io/src/content/blog/teensy-forkbomb.md

 description: "Making a teeny tiny forkbomb for x86_64 Linux."
 ---

-First post?
+First (real) post?
 Wow.
 Anyway, I wanted to know what happens when you set off a really really small forkbomb.
 So I made one.
 Credit to [this excellent tutorial](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html), which pointed me in every direction I wanted to go.

 # Huh?
 I was bored.
 I'd just finished studying my uni's introductory Systems Programming course\*, which is infamous for resulting in accidental forkbombs.
 If a program was so small that it didn't really have anything to copy or anything to setup, would it even have much of an effect as a forkbomb?